SA-FIND/High-Entropy-Alloy-Discovery/RESEARCH_PROPOSAL.md

 - TMS Annual Meeting — Computational Materials Science symposium
 - MRS Spring Meeting — Machine Learning for Materials Discovery

+( I am willing to learn under good guildance in the exploration of computational materials) This project was primary inspired by Prof. Emmanuel Kwesi Arthur at KNUST (https://webapps.knust.edu.gh/staff/dirsearch/profile/summary/2d5b0c584928.html) on his teaching of non-ferrous alloys, Prof. Kwadwo Mensah-Darkwa at KNUST on his teaching of MatLab and software related program at the materials and metallurgical department (https://webapps.knust.edu.gh/staff/dirsearch/profile/summary/0719f2655b8c.html) and Prof. Taylor Sparks on his teaching of materials informatics at the University of Utah. (https://profiles.faculty.utah.edu/u0203991)

 ---

 ## 4. Compute & Resource Requirements